Mastering five basic types of questions. What types of questions are you asking students?

 Erickson, H. L. (2007) Concept-based curriculum and instruction for the thinking classroom.
 Thousand Oaks, CA. Corwin Press.

-Leslie’s comments: Please remember that questions should be about exercising mental agility and recall and getting students and children to think in new and complex ways.
+Leslie’s comments: Please remember that questions should be about exercising mental agility and recall, and getting students and children to think in new and complex ways.
 Questions should not be just about getting that one correct answer.
-Parents too can also encourage higher levels of thinking and feeling by using questions to connect with their children’s lives and interests, and by rediscovering the lost arts of friendly discussion and polite discourse.
-Sadly, partly due to our obsession with our phones and social media, we are in danger of losing these abilities to interact person-to-person at meaningful intellectual levels.
+Parents can also encourage higher levels of thinking and feeling by using questions to connect with their children’s lives and interests, and by rediscovering the lost arts of friendly discussion and polite discourse.
+Sadly, and almost wholly due to our growing obsession with our phones and social media, we are in danger of losing the abilities to interact face-to-face in polite ways and in meaningful intellectual ways.

-There is a fine edge between polite, lively discussions that get the mind thinking quickly and heart pumping, when compared to out of control, hostile argumentation.
-Being able to discern the difference is a valuable social skill.
+There is a fine edge between polite, lively discussions that get minds thinking and engaged, and hearts pumping, compared to out of control, hostile argumentation.
+Being able to discern the differences and adjust one’s social/emotional interactions accordingly is a valuable skill.

 Innate curiosity, asking questions throughout life, is a strong human trait.
 It is how we find and solve problems.
 Encouraging children to think, to learn, to remember, to make inferences and connections through questions is a very ancient form of education – one that needs to be perpetuated, understood, and practiced.